HinaH1/dental-caries-segmentation/README.md

 ## Research Objectives

-- Develop a YOLOv8 object detection model to establish a bounding box detection baseline for caries localisation
+- To develop and implement an object detection model to identify dental caries in radiographic images.
-- Develop a YOLOv8-seg instance segmentation model to produce pixel-level lesion masks
+- To develop and implement an instance segmentation model to achieve more precise localisation of affected regions.
-- Develop a YOLO26-seg instance segmentation model and compare its performance against YOLOv8-seg
+- To develop and implement a second segmentation model using a more recent architecture and compare its performance against the first.
-- Evaluate and compare all three models against the published CariXray benchmark of Dang et al.
+- To evaluate and compare the performance of the models using standard metrics.
 - Identify limitations and propose directions for future work

 ---